box/developer.box.com/content/guides/embed/box-view/best-practices.md

 Box.

-Due to the elevated privileges granted to the application tokens, if you need to make the token available on the client side for any reason (eg: if you are using the Box Preview Ui Element), we strongly recommend that you use a downscoped version of the original app token.
+Due to the elevated privileges granted to the application tokens, if you need to make the token available on the client side for any reason (for example if you are using the Box Preview UI Element), we strongly recommend that you use a downscoped version of the original app token.

 See the [downscoping guide](guide://authentication/access-tokens/downscope) for